rancher/rancher-docs/versioned_docs/version-2.8/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/aws-marketplace-payg-integration.md

 For more details on how Rancher pay-as-you-go offerings work, refer to the [pay-as-you-go FAQ](../cloud-marketplace-payg-integration.md#faq).

-## Limitations
+## Supported Versions

-- Currently, you must be running Rancher v2.8.4.
+- We currently recommend running Rancher v2.8.4.
 When you deploy a supported PAYG version, you can update to newer versions of Rancher when the listing is updated.

 ## How to Use